mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 "We can still make it before the Holragi!"

 "No, no," thi sobbed deeply into my shoulder.
-"Everyone must die to live.
-I'm sending them all to their deaths."
+"Everyone...
+I'm sending them all to die."

 I paused my speech to take in her meaning, still running toward the shore.
 It was something I knew but had never acknowledged.
-Annu would be responsible for the future of our lives.
+Annu's responsibility encompassed the future of our species.
 Every one of us would die here.
-This was the end.
+This was an end.
 The people that inhabit our bodies in a hundred lifetimes may forget about everything they used to be.
-They'll move along the path of time never knowing the bonds we used to share or the memories we used to enjoy.
-But the alternative would be far worse.
+They would move along the path of time unaware of the memories we used to share, the places we used to dwell, the people we used to love.
+Or perhaps we *would* remember, and continue our quarrels until we wiped each other out again.

-"Annu, I know this is hard, but you're the only one who can do this.
-We have no other options."
+But this was not question of memory or of self or even of right or wrong.
+This was a gamble for the future of our species; for our collective knowledge, our ways of life; for any recollection that any of our lives were meaningful.
+If just one person rose with those memories, then all of our struggles would have been worth it.

+We came to a clearing in the darkness where thousands of figures with illuminated hands and feet dotted the beach.
+The warm sand filled in the crevasses between my toes and a wave of comfort came over me.
+I lowered Annu to the ground, and wrapped hae in my arms.
+Hae breathing was heavy and hae crying had turned into screams and uncontrolled lurching on the ground.
+I was horrified to see that something so invisible could be so painful.

+I did not hold hae down or scold hae, but I held hae hand as thi held it even tighter, and the tremors began to subside.
+I sat hae up on a ridge of sand and placed my weight on hae, holding hae closely and speaking into hae ear.

+"Annu," I said with a heavy heart, "I know that this is hard.
+An enormous burden has been placed upon you."

+"There is... a feeling," thi stammered, "A terrible feeling.
+That a deep pit of regret could be lurking around the corner."

+I took hae cheek in my hands and spoke as hae eyes struggled to stay open.

+"Regret hides behind every corner.
+But still we turn to carry on."

+Thi slowed hae crying and looked squarely into my eyes.
+Hae face was full of fear.

+"Melna entrusted her spirit to you.
+Now I entrust you with my life.
+Wholly and firmly.
+If you've lost all faith in yourself, then have faith in that."